Oni-kuki/RedTeam-Operator_Workstation/README.md

 - **Windows Subsystem for Linux (WSL)**
   - Installed on both machines.
   - Facilitates the use of Linux-based tools directly within Windows environments (to avoid having 40 machines for 2 systems).
-  - compilers and tools are available in both windows and linux environments to interact with each other and facilitate obfuscation, evasion and tool configuration.
+  - Linux environments to interact with "Host" and facilitate obfuscation, evasion and tool configuration.

 ## Virtualization Notes

-### VMware
-- **Nested virtualization** is fully supported with **WSL 2**.
-- A Kali machine is pre-downloaded.

-### VirtualBox
 - **Nested virtualization** does not function reliably.
 - WSL 1 is used as an alternative.
 - Only the base Ubuntu machine is operational in this environment.
 - Ubuntu is pre-installed, but some tools might not be available immediately.
-The provided script can assist in configuring and downloading necessary tools.
+- The provided script can assist in configuring and downloading necessary tools.

+> [!NOTE]
+> I provide the scripts for provisioning ubuntu here, it is possible that not everything can be installed. [ubuntu-provisioning](./AutoInstallwin/wsl.ps1)
+> For vmware it is possible to enable nested virtualization and so you could install kali in WSL, if that's what you want I've provided a script to help you. [kali-provisioning](./AutoInstallwin/wsl2/wsl.ps1)

 ## Packer
 - If you want to create your own vagrant boxes using the Packers tool, you'll need to install packer and the plugins associated with the provider you want to use.